When treating acromegaly, your healthcare professional is most concerned with managing the disease to preserve your overall health.

 - Medical Therapy – There are different medical treatments used to treat acromegaly.
 Your doctor can tell you about how each of them works.

-- Radiation Therapy – Radiation is most commonly used as adjuvant therapy (following surgery) in those cases where some tumor is still present and medications are not working.
+- Radiation Therapy – Radiation is most commonly used as adjuvant therapy (following surgery) in those cases where some tumor is still present and medications are not controlling the progression of acromegaly.
 The full effect of this therapy may not occur for many years.